roemvaar/cs_notes/docs/computer_systems/cpp.md

 very general from which we can generate specific types and functions by specifying arguments.

-Templates are powerful features of C++ which allows you to write generic programs.
+Templates are powerful features of C++ which allow you to write generic programs.

-There are two types of templates, class templates and function templates.
+There are two types of templates: class templates and function templates.

-Templates are a compile-time mechanism, so their use incurs no run-time overhead compared to hand-crafted code.
+Templates are a compile-time mechanism, so their use incurs no runtime overhead compared to hand-crafted code.

-Don’t reinvent the wheel; use libraries
+Don't reinvent the wheel; use libraries.

 ## Containers